tirmizee/PL-SQL-ORACLE-Example/README.md

 FORALL statement helps to process bulk data in an optimized manner by sending DML statements or a MERGE statement (if you are using 11g or above) in batches from PL/SQL engine to SQL engine. <b>FORALL is not FOR LOOP</b>

+#### FORALL syntax

+    FORALL index IN bound_clauses
+        [SAVE EXCEPTION]
+        DML statement;

+<b>SAVE EXCEPTION</b> is an optional choice which keeps the FORALL statement running even when DML statement causes an exception.
+These exceptions are saved in a cursor attribute called SQL%Bulk_Exceptions.

 ### Select into